sauravchaudharysc/Web-Scraper/README.md

 - Download Requests Module
   - pip install requests

+### Run
+ - Download the Repository
+ - Extract the files and open up the terminal in same folder
+ - Type python scraper.py
 ### Beautiful Soup

 Beautiful Soup is a library that makes it easy to scrape information from web pages.
 It sits atop an HTML or XML parser, providing Pythonic idioms for iterating, searching, and modifying the parse tree.
 It allows us to parse.
 That is we can use Beautiful Soup to convert this from a string to an actual object that we can manipulate and use .
 Using python to modify this data to what we want.